ppxl/learning-day-go-ui-with-fyne/README.md

 ## A note on the binary name

-the resulting .apk file will be after the go module name, automatically.
+the resulting .apk file will be after `Name` property in [FyneApp.toml](FyneApp.toml).
+The build number increases on each run of `make build-android` or `fyne package`